RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 - When the monster dies (or is despawned by a stage change), its performance is sent to the master that spawned it.
 - Every so often, the master will adapt its core values to reflect its best performers.
 - These masters are then used to determine how the multipliers are assigned in future spawns.
+- New to 2.4.0 is Rapid Mutation mode: under certain circumstances the algorithm with accelerate learning
+- New to 2.6.0 is Infection mode: dealing damage to another body "infects" their genes with your own

 Video Explanations
 ------------